9:00 – 10:00 a.m.: Registration and Breakfast

 Midwest councils have collaborated in the past on shared projects.
 In light of upcoming Federation conferences in Indianapolis (2020) and Detroit (2021), should we consider Midwest collaboration opportunities?
 What other ways can we capitalize on this opportunity?

-Facilitated by Leah Nahmias, Indiana Humanities director of programs and community engagement and Katie Wittenauer, Michigan Humanities Council program officer.
+Facilitated by Leah Nahmias, Indiana Humanities director of programs and community engagement and Katie Wittenauer, Michigan Humanities Council director of programs.

 8:00 a.m. – 12:30 p.m.: Site Visit

 Who owns heritage?
 Who owns the interpretation of the past?
 These are some of the important questions we will raise during the visit to the ancient American Indian Hopewell Ceremonial Earthworks, the largest geometric earthworks complex in the world and now a candidate for UNESCO World Heritage List inscription.
 The visit will include guided tours of the Great Circle Earthworks and the Octagon Earthworks with Brad Lepper, Curator of Archaeology for the Ohio History Connection, and Jennifer Aultman, World Heritage Director for the Ohio History Connection.
 Jen and Brad will discuss the current state of research and interpretation at this important pre-Colombian complex, including geometry and lunar alignments, as well as recent attempts to secure greater access to the Octagon Earthworks.

 1:00 – 2:30 p.m.: Lunch and Tour

 Following the Hopewell Ceremonial Earthworks visit, we will stop for a gourmet box lunch and tour of the Robbins Hunter Museum in nearby Granville.
 The Robbins Hunter Museum is housed in the Avery-Downer House, one of the finest examples of Greek Revival architecture in the United States.
 The visit will include a tour of the home, the whimsical addition added by antique dealer Robbins Hunter and the Victoria Woodhull clock-tower.

 Home to Denison University, Granville was founded in 1805 by a group from Granville, Massachusetts, and bears an indelible New England stamp.